Anticomar – 300 mm – f/4.2

 But while Tessar is reputed for its sharpness, the Anticomar is seen as a little “flary” lens.
 In Vade Mecum, Mathew Wilkinson says: “Anticomar, and to some extent the other lenses, [of Plaubel] were subject of some controversy in the old days [after 1936].
 They sold well and those seen resolved a lot of detail but with a rather high level of flare “.
 Flare means that the lens scatters light and tends to create a halo around bright objects, most noticeable when they are against a dark background, or generates a general loss of contrast in less contrasted subjects.

 This 300 mm covers a whole plate but I prefer to use it on half plate (13 x 18cm or 5 x 7 “) to make portraits.
-Just this tendency to flare, but without losing detail like in a Tessar, ends up providing an effect that is subtle and nice for portraits.
+Exactly this tendency to flare, but without losing details, ends up providing an effect that is subtle and nice for portraits.

 It is a heavy lens, 1200g, and has a flange diameter (~ 90mm) that makes it impossible to mount it on most quarter plate cameras (9 x 12 cm or 4 x 5 “).
 The front element is approximately 70 mm in diameter.